 7. Take one small action to get rid of stress

-Is there a million and one nagging little things on your to-do list that are piling up and starting to affect your stress levels?
+Do you have a million and one nagging little things on your to-do list that are piling up and starting to affect your stress levels?
 Instead of trying to ignore it or reaching for cigarettes or a vape, pick one easy item on that list, and just get it done right now.
 This will be energising and empowering and can improve your mood in a big way.

 8. Get some exercise

 This is an amazing way to use up some of the nervous energy that builds up when you’re quitting smoking and is hugely beneficial to your stress levels in the short-term and the long-term.
+Here are some ways to work exercise into your day.

 9. Rant if you need to